-The following table provides information as of December 31, 2018 regarding shares outstanding and available for issuance under j2 Global's existing equity compensation plans:
+The following table provides information as of December 31, 2019 regarding shares outstanding and available for issuance under J2 Global's existing equity compensation plans:

-Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a) Veighted-Average Exercise Price of Outstanding Options, Warrants and Rights (b) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (c) 0 . ,, . , Equity compensation plans approved by security holders 707,777 \$ 56.84 3,860,697 Equity compensation plans not approved by security holders Total 707,777 \$ 56.84 3,860,697 26
+Number of

+Securities

+Remaining

+Available

+Number of for Future Issuance Under Equity

+Securities

+to Be to Be

+Issued Upon Issued Upon Weighted-Average

+Exercise of Exercise Price of Plans

+Outstanding Outstanding (Excluding

+Options, Options, Securities

+Warrants Warrants Reflected in

+Plan Category and Rights (a) and Rights (b) Column (a)) (c)

+Equity compensation plans approved by security holders 518,341 \$ 65.77 3,720,536

+Equity compensation plans not approved by security holders

+Total 518,341 \$ 65.77 3,720,536

-The number of securities remaining available for future issuance includes 2,270,716 and 1,589,981 under our 2015 Stock Option Plan and 2001 Employee Stock Purchase Plan, respectively.
-Please refer to Note 14 to the accompanying consolidated financial statements for a description of these Plans as well as our 2007 Stock Option Plan, which terminated on February 14, 2017.
+The number of securities remaining available for future issuance includes 2,196,968 and 1,523,568 under our 2015 Stock Option Plan and 2001 Employee Stock Purchase Plan, respectively.
+Please refer to Note 15 to the accompanying consolidated financial statements for a description of these Plans as well as our 2007 Stock Option Plan, which terminated on February 14, 2017.